-- When a site is QAed and ready to launch, the Organizer should set up a final walkthrough call with the client to ensure we have their blessing to launch, and a launch-day call in which many project team members are present to deploy the site to production.
+- When a site is QAed and ready to launch, the PM should set up a final walkthrough call with the client to ensure we have their blessing to launch, and a launch-day call in which many project team members are present to deploy the site to production.

 Most meetings are billable to the client.
 Meetings which focus on the nature of the business relationship between Cantilever and the client are not.
 These are considered “Account Management.”
 As an example, discussing a separate new project is not billable.
 Once that project has started and we are discussing it, that’s billable.
 If a meeting touches on both topics, split your timesheet entry to fairly reflect the nature of the discussion.